 The Current is a meeting place of perspectives, ideas and voices, with a fresh take on issues that affect Canadians today.
-Our team of journalists--based in every major region of the country--think locally and globally.
+Based in every major region of the country, our team of journalists think locally and globally.
+If major news is breaking, we're on it.
 We bring new insight to stories that Canadians are talking about now, and we uncover stories they'll be talking about next week and next year.

 Host Anna Maria Tremonti is our focal point.
 Her wealth of experience and journalistic savvy bring depth and sharpness to The Current as it unfolds from coast to coast to coast.